 Part of the loft, looking down to the study areas below.
 The loft seems particularly popular, get there early and often.
 Photo: Stand Hiestand

 I love the library.
 If there is anything bad about it, it may be that the temperature errs on the warm side.
 So if you see me there, I’m probably the one who opened a nearby window for a fresh breeze.

-The other reason the Bjørn Christiansen Building is the best study-buddy for me, is the SiB cafe.
-Studentsamskipnaden i Bergen (SiB) is the student welfare organization in Bergen.
+The other reason the Bjørn Christiansen Building is the best study-buddy for me, is the Sammen cafe.
+Sammen (formerly SiB) is the student welfare organization in Bergen.
 One of it’s myriad functions is running on-campus cafes.
 Read all about ’em here.
-And this is the SiB cafe where I like to get a latte because I deserve a treat and my brain hurts, damnit!
+And this is the Sammen cafe where I like to get a latte because I deserve a treat and my brain hurts, damnit!
 It is conveniently located right next to the library, for all my caffeine needs.

 Photo: Stand Hiestand